TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 results) and requires some amount of extra maintenance.
-As an intermediate approach, one can consider just using the project's `checkin-test.py`_ script to implement basic post-push CI and/or Nightly testing servers using simple cron jobs and a some other helper scripts.
+As an intermediate approach, one can consider just using the project's `checkin-test.py`_ script to implement basic post-push CI and/or Nightly testing servers using simple cron jobs and some other helper scripts.
 The ``checkin-test.py`` script will robustly pull new commits, configure the project, build, run tests, and send out emails with results and pass/fail.
 A bunch of builds can be run at once using multiple builds specified in the ``--default-builds``,